22/7 (group)

-22/7 (ナナブンノニジュウニ, Nanabun no Nijūni) is a Japanese idol girl group was formed through a media mix project by Yasushi Akimoto, Aniplex, and Sony Music Records, which included the members performing as a musical group and an anime television series based on their characters.
+22/7 (ナナブンノニジュウニ, Nanabun no Nijūni) is a Japanese idol girl group formed through a media mix project by Yasushi Akimoto, Aniplex, and Sony Music Records, which included the members performing as a musical group and an anime television series based on their characters.
 The members consist of voice actresses who provide the voice and motion capture for their characters.

 History

-2017: Debut
+2017–2018: Debut, 22/7 Keisanchū, final three characters revealed

-An audition for 8 characters, which included both a CD debut and an anime, was held until December 17, 2016, with the final examination taking place on December 24, 2016.
+An audition for eight characters, which included both a CD debut and an anime, was held until December 17, 2016, with the final examination taking place on December 24, 2016.
 On December 25, 2016, the idol group name was revealed as 22/7, which was chosen because it is an approximation to the mathematical constant $\pi$, a transcendental number that represents their concept as "idols transcending through dimensions."
-Among 10,325 applicants, 11 voice actresses were chosen through voting, with only the first 8 characters announced.
+Among 10,325 applicants, eleven voice actresses were chosen through voting, with only the first eight characters announced.
 The group held their debut showcase on June 16, 2017, and an animated adaptation was announced during their first live event on July 22, 2017.
 22/7's first single, "Boku wa Sonzai Shiteinakatta", was released on August 22, 2017, with the jacket designs illustrated by Yukiko Horiguchi.
 The music video was animated by Tatsunoko Production.

-2018: 22/7 Keisanchū, final three characters revealed

 On April 11, 2018, 22/7 released their second single, "Shampoo no Nioi ga Shita", with the CD visuals designed by Horiguchi again.
 A series of animated character shorts were also released.
 To promote the group's upcoming activities, 22/7 launched individual social media channels for the characters, including YouTube.
 22/7's variety show, 22/7 Keisanchū, was broadcast on Tokyo MX beginning July 7, 2018.

 22/7's third single, "Rikaisha", was released on August 22, 2018.
 The song was promoted during their annual live event on July 22, 2018, where they also announced Chiharu Hokaze had been elected the leader of the group.
 "Rikaisha" debuted at #7 on the Oricon Daily Singles Chart.
-On September 21, 2018, the last 3 characters for the remaining members of the group were revealed during a promotional event.
+On September 21, 2018, the three characters for the remaining members of the group were revealed during a promotional event.